getfem/getfem/doc/sphinx/source/project/libdesc_interface.rst

      ...
    );

-  The first three line are a c++ commentary which describes the call of the method/function with a special syntax and also gives a description of the method/function which will be included in the documentations.
-The first line of this commentary is important since it will be analyzed to produce the right interface for Python, Octave, Matlab and Scilab.
+  The first three lines are a C++ comment which describes the call of the method/function with a special syntax and also gives a description of the method/function which will be included in the documentations.
+The first line of this comment is important since it will be analyzed to produce the right interface for Python, Octave, Matlab and Scilab.

   The syntax for the description of the call of a method/function is the